sam-goodwin/eventual/docs/reference/0-service.md

 ## Service Name

-Services are named.
-By default, a service's name is the CDK Construct's address which is not particularly friendly but is guaranteed to be unique within a single AWS account and region.
+Services are named to make them easier to identify and reference.
+By default, a service's name is the CDK Construct's address, which is unique within a single AWS account and region, but may not be very user-friendly.
 We recommend naming your services in a consistent way that aligns with your organization.

 ```ts
 const service = new Service(stack, "Service", {